achimmertens/advertising/README.md

 - Optionaler Text in json-Config einfügen und auswerten.
 - Der Report soll auch angeben wie viel Geld vom Budget übrig geblieben ist
 -

+Done in December 2023:
+// Campaign:
+- Integration of Startdate
+- Put Calenderweek and Recipient into the title
+- put recipient, ... into json file
+- Proper preparation of campaing-json file including Start-Date, Campaign ID and campaign_url
+- Make campaign-json file as parameter available for createCampaign.js
+- take the correct advertising text into the filled campaign template
+- Put tags also into the json file

 Done November 2023:
 - Doppelte Links ausblenden.